-Wild Swimming: Best Spots and How to Start
+Wild Swimming 2026: Best Spots and How to Start

-The complete wild swimming guide for 2026 — best spots in the Lake District, Mexican cenotes, Slovenia rivers, Greek islands, and Vermont.
-Safety tips and gear.
+Complete wild swimming guide 2026 — Lake District, cenotes, Slovenia, Greek islands, and Vermont.
+Safety rules, gear picks, and access details.

 This post may contain affiliate links.
 Disclosure

-Wild swimming — the practice of swimming in natural bodies of water, from mountain lakes to jungle rivers to coastal sea caves — has experienced a remarkable cultural revival in the past decade.
-In the United Kingdom, the publication of Roger Deakin’s “Waterlog” in 1999 launched what is now a mainstream outdoor movement.
-In the US, the overlapping growth of outdoor recreation post-pandemic has produced a similar surge of interest.
-According to the Outdoor Swimming Society, membership in outdoor swimming groups grew 340% between 2019 and 2024.
+Wild swimming — swimming in natural bodies of water, from mountain lakes to jungle rivers to coastal sea caves — has experienced a remarkable cultural revival in the past decade.
+In the United Kingdom, Roger Deakin’s “Waterlog” (1999) launched what is now a mainstream outdoor movement.
+In the US, the growth of outdoor recreation accelerated sharply post-pandemic.
+According to the Outdoor Swimming Society, more than 7.5 million people now venture into rivers, lakes, lidos, and seas in the UK alone, with outdoor swimming groups growing 340% between 2019 and 2024.

 This guide covers the world’s best wild swimming destinations for 2026, with honest safety information, gear recommendations, and practical access details.